'Good riddance': Winston Peters lets loose on MediaWorks

 The New Zealand First party's members are meeting in Christchurch this weekend for their annual conference.

-Opening the event with a speech that also criticised the National Party, and Labour and Greens policy, Peters took a dig at the media, saying it had written has party off in the past.
+Opening the event with a speech that also criticised the National Party at length, and bragged about stopping plans for a capital gains tax, Peters took a dig at the media, saying it had written has party off in the past.

 "It was announced yesterday certain sections of them are going and are they shocked?" he said to a cheer from some in the crowd and an "aw" from others.

-"Now I'm sorry for some of them because they deserve to say, but for some of them: good riddance."
+"Now I'm sorry for some of them because they deserve to stay, but for some of them: good riddance."

 READ MORE: